mvimercati/vps-no-dhcp/README.md

   ![](VPS5.PNG)

-6. If you notice some lines before there is a piece of code that fill the _data_format_ structure, which is passed to _dataBatchSend_ function.
+6. If you notice some lines before there is a piece of code that fills the _data_format_ structure, which is passed to _dataBatchSend_ function.
 This structure contains all the validated inputs present on the web form, all validated by the above code, such as DHCP Start/End IP, Subnet mask...
 You can also notice _settingsLanDHCP_ and _settingsLanDHCP_guest_

    You can go to the JS console to inspect that structure.
 Well, actually it's an array of objects.
 For example you can inspect the content of some elements using the _alert_ function, equivalent to old glory _printf_ :)

   ![](VPS7.PNG)

-7. Now it's the turn to modify the DHCP enable parameters: _settingsLanDHCP_ and _settingsLanDHCP_guest_: write "0" to the third and fourth object's value in the array to disable both main and guest DHCP servers
+7. Now it's the turn to modify the DHCP enable parameters: _settingsLanDHCP_ and _settingsLanDHCP_guest_: in the JS console write "0" to the third and fourth object's value of the array to disable both main and guest DHCP servers

   ![](VPS8.PNG)